 Job Skills/Preparation Training Workshop

-This mandatory 1.5 hour weekly training session will cover the necessary components in securing a job in the policymaking/implementation sphere, specifically in the area of non-proliferation.
+This course will cover the necessary components in securing a job in the policymaking/implementation sphere, specifically in the area of non-proliferation.
 The training seminar will include sessions on resume development, cover letter construction, policy writing, effective presentation skills, the security clearance process, and the dos/don’ts/expectations about approaching employers in the non-proliferation community.
 In addition, the training seminar will include visits from external speakers from different offices within the U.S. government (e.g., State, Defense, Energy, CIA, National Nuclear Security Administration, etc.), foreign governments, international organizations, policy implementing organizations, the private sector, and others to offer career advice and recruitment for MIP students from their respective institutions.

 International Perspectives on Nuclear Non-Proliferation